Our Commitment to Providing Ongoing ACTEMRA Information During the COVID-19 Pandemic

 Genentech takes the health and safety of patients very seriously.
 This website is intended to provide information on ACTEMRA during the COVID-19 outbreak to enable physicians to make patient treatment decisions.

-It is too early to draw any conclusions on potential use of ACTEMRA for patients with COVID-19 pneumonia.
-However, Genentech continues to receive a surge of questions from healthcare providers across the globe.
-The website is intended to make available, in a transparent manner, the information we have on the use of ACTEMRA for COVID-19 pneumonia to enable physicians to make informed individual patient treatment decisions.
+This website is intended to make available, in a transparent manner, the information we have on the use of ACTEMRA for COVID-19 pneumonia to enable physicians to make informed individual patient treatment decisions.
+The ultimate decision to use ACTEMRA for COVID-19 pneumonia patients remains with the treating physician.

 Genentech Medical Resources